joetower/joetower-jekyll-2015/_posts/blog/2015-10-31-grangler-music-series.md

 ## 2013 : Volumes 11 &amp; 12

 **Earl Sweatshirt** emerged from seclusion to unprecedented internet pressure and hype.
-His debut full-length is exactly what it was meant to be; a young brilliant artist throwing something out there and seeing how it's received.
+His debut full-length is exactly what it was meant to be; a brilliant young artist throwing something out there and seeing how it's received.
 While not all of the record hit me like _Chum_ did, it's still a great record.
 Though, I have to empathize a bit and try to put myself in his world view to appreciate the record.
-Even then, I fall short - being a white guy who largely grew up in the suburbs and had very little economic/societal struggle.
+Even then, I fall short - being a white guy who largely grew up in the suburbs and experienced very little economic/societal struggle.
 I can only empathize so much.
 What I do know is that Earl will only get better.
 I look forward to hearing what he's talking about years from now.

 **Chvrches** debut record was refreshing, great even.
 Very in-ine with 2013's fresh take on older genres - the cycle of influence, if you will.
 Its inclusion here was a no-brainer - both in terms of quality and sequencing.
 Unfortunately, I can't say the same will be true for songs on 2015's release _Every Open Eye_.
 Too much of the same for me.
 They have such a niche sound.
 One whose longevity was uncertain from the beginning.
 I'm reminded, not in style, but by a shared niche sound longevity sentiment in **Alt-J**'s material.
 Both, to me, are almost unlistenable now.
 I'm not sure why that is.
 Maybe I didn't really ever like them that much in the first place.
 Ha, ramble ramble.